rob-3/string-operations-3/README.md

 > '''
 > ```
 ## f-Strings
-Another way to combine multiple types of data in a `string` is to use the new Python feature f-Strings.
+Another way to combine multiple types of data in a string is to use the new Python feature f-Strings.
-> **Note:** f-Strings are only available in Python 3.6 and above. f-Strings provide an easy syntax to embed other `string`s and types of data within a `string`.
+> **Note:** f-Strings are only available in Python 3.6 and above. f-Strings provide an easy syntax to embed other strings and types of data within a string.
 ```
 name = 'Einstein'
 grade = 53
 sentence_summary = f'{name} received a {grade} on the test.'
 # 'Einstein received a 53 on the test.' is stored in sentence_summary
 ```
-To use an f-String, simply prepend the `string` with an "f".
+To use an f-String, simply prepend the string with an "f".
 # Task
 Using both f-Strings and standard concatenation, write a program that will ask the user for their name and age, and print a sentence about them.
 The output